 Do you and your fellow board members always act in an ethical manner?
 The major no-no's are pretty clear, but there are many times when there is a fine line between good intentions and unethical behavior.
 Join your colleagues from around the state in an analysis of real life scenarios that explore that fine line and provide a deeper understanding of ethical board conduct.

-Legal Issues In Interscholastic Athletics - CBA 330 (3 units)
+CBA 330: Legal Issues In Interscholastic Athletics (3 credits)

 This course will acquaint school board members with the various legal issues a school district must carefully handle in order to operate its athletics program with minimal risk of liability.
 Among the subjects that will be covered: discipline of school athletes, eligibility rules, personnel issues, drug testing, Title IX and religious issues.

-Dealing With Board Member Turnover - CBA 335 (3 units)
+CBA 335: Dealing With Board Member Turnover (3 credits)

 With the number of changes on school boards, this class will focus on helping boards identify potential reasons for high board turnover, develop necessary tools for improved communication for retention as well as help develop communication plans, orientation, and processes for success when dealing with board member turnover.